To put it simply, we create products for our customers, not for ourselves. To create what customers crave, we have to go the extra mile.

 - Showcase client success stories on your Facebook page.

 - Re-gram shots of customers using your products on Instagram.

 - Crowdsource a blog post (and let all the contributors know they’ve been featured).

 - Invite a trusted colleague to co-host a blab session.

 Visual content is an important way to boost interaction and make an impact (and ever-decreasing attention spans make that a must).
 By using a free tool like Gimp, you can easily create what customers crave – attractive on-brand graphics to incorporate into your content marketing.
 Videos are also a great way to create engaging content, and this article features some great free editing tools.

 Showing up with integrity is what makes a growing business stand out.

 Your customers are interested in your content because of the unique knowledge, experience, and outlook.
 Create what customers crave.
 Kick off the cookie cutters and use your own language.
 Include stories from the day-to-day and be honest with your audience.
 Don’t build up a facade of perfection.
 People respond to other people, so be yourself.

-The Selz community is full of original thinkers with growing businesses like you.
-Expand your business with our Ecommerce platform today.
+The Selz community is full of original thinkers like you.
+Expand your business with our ecommerce platform today.